This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Seek care immediately if:

-- Your child has increased pain in his injured leg that does not go away, even after taking medicine.
+- Your child has increased pain in his or her leg that does not go away, even after he or she takes medicine.

 - Your child's cast gets wet or damaged.